 Will my insurance pay for it?

-When would I get my second shot?
+When should I get my second new Bivalent Booster?

 See links below for more information on the potential vaccines.

 The vaccine will be given at our pharmacy.